nicnocquee/Trovebox-Vagrant/README.md

 1. Clone this repo.
 2. Open terminal and run `vagrant up`
 3. You might be asked to enter administrator password since NFS sharing is enabled.
-4. This might take a while, why don't you watch some videos on Youtube.
+4. This might take a while, why don't you watch some videos on Youtube, or follow me on [Twitter](http://twitter.com/nicnocquee).
 4. Once `vagrant up` is successfully executed, edit your machine's host file.
 For Mac and Linux, open `/etc/hosts` (require administator privilege) and add

 		192.168.56.101  trovebox.dev